-- 1 slice charred pineapple and 1 sprig of fresh sage for garnish
+- 1 slice charred pineapple (for garnish)

 - Cut a few wheels of pineapple and place on a hot grill.
 Cook pineapple on both sides until pineapple begins to char.
 Remove from grill, let cool, and cut into one-inch chunks.